The author is a guitarist and bassist with over 35 years of experience as a musician.

 Epiphone Les Paul Standard

 At the top of my list is the Epiphone Les Paul Standard.
-This is a guitar I've consider one of the best budget options for a few decades, and the ones I've owned have been great instruments for the money.
+This is a guitar I've considered as one of the best budget options for a few decades, and the ones I've owned have been great instruments for the money.

 The Epi Les Paul is modeled after the Gibson Les Paul.
-The Gibson version is a classic, and one of the best guitars you could ever own, but with a price tag of several thousand dollars it isn’t affordable for most of us.
+The Gibson version is a classic, and it's one of the best guitars you could ever own, but with a price tag of several thousand dollars, it isn’t affordable for most of us.

 But Gibson won’t leave us hanging.
 They offer awesome, lower-cost versions of their most classic instruments through their Epiphone brand.